 Cisco wIPS features complete security management, monitoring, and reporting capabilities, as shown in Table 5. wIPS management is fully integrated into Cisco Prime Infrastructure, providing a single, unified tool for both wireless network and wireless security operations.
 Unification of wireless network and wireless security management reduces challenges by keeping access point and client device inventories and security policies aligned, and by simplifying event management and reporting.

 Table 5.
 Features and Benefits: Management, Monitoring, and Reporting

 Single Management Platform for Wireless Network and Security

-Access point and client device inventory is always up-to-date, with no double-entry or cross-vendor management integration issues, thus enabling high accuracy in rogue detection while minimizing administrative overhead
+Access point and client device inventory is always up to date, with no double-entry or cross-vendor management integration issues, thus enabling high accuracy in rogue detection while reducing administrative overhead

-All wIPS and general wireless management is performed from the NCS, thus minimizing staff training and support on disparate platforms
+All wIPS and general wireless management is performed from Cisco Prime Infrastructure, thus reducing staff training and support on disparate platforms

 wIPS provides unified workflows integrating general wireless network configuration, wireless security policy definition, and location service operation